-- by implementing certified Environmental Management Systems (ISO 14001:2015) and

-Environmental performance 2019 2020 2021 Total carbon emissions (tn CO2/tn of product) (1) 0.429 0.361 0.364 Water consumption 0.64 (m3/tn of product) 0.63 0.61 Waste generation (Kg/tn of product) 196 183 180
+- by implementing certified Environmental Management Systems (ISO 14001:2015) and practice.
+In order to strengthen this culture, at Symetal we Environmental performance 2019 2020 Total carbon emissions (tn CO2/tn of product) (1) 0.429 0.361 Water consumption (m3/tn of product) 0.63 0.61 emphasise on informing, educating and sensitising our employees and associates about related issues.